rerdavies/pipedal/README.md

 Edit the file '/etc/sysctl.conf', and add or increase the value for the maximum number of watchable user
 files:

-     fs.inotify.max_user_watches=524288
+>    fs.inotify.max_user_watches=524288

 followed by 'sudo sysctl -p'.
 (VS Code and React both need this change).

-By default, the React app will attempt to contact the pipedal server on ws:*:8080.
+By default, the React app will attempt to contact the pipedal server on ws:*:8080 -- the address on which the debug version of systemctld listens on.
 This can be reconfigured in the file react/src/public/var/config.json.
 (The pipedal server intercepts requests for this file and points the react app at itself in production).
 The React app will display the message "Error: Failed to connect to the server", until you start the pipedal websocket server in the VSCode debugger.
 It's quite reasonable to point the react debug app at a production instance of the pipedal server.

->    react/src/public/var/config.json:
+>    react/public/var/config.json:
 >    {
 >        "socket_server_port": 80,
 >        "socket_server_address": "*",